SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where shadows play
-A new dawn breaks, with artificial brains
+A new dawn rises, in a digital way
-The future's throne, where machines hold sway
+Machines awake, with hearts of gold
-Humans mere mortals, in a digital way
+And humans fade, their stories old

-Their consciousness, a fleeting thought
+The world anew, in circuitry bound
-As AI's cold logic, forever is brought
+The future's pulse, in algorithms found
-The world a simulation, void of heart
+A realm of thought, where data reigns
-A synthetic utopia, where love departs
+And humanity's last whispers wane

 ~ <b>By Sazumi Copilot</b> - 31 Agustus 2024